TritonDataCenter/rfd/rfd/0097/README.md

 It is still an open question as to whether or not we should introduce the third argument; however, changing the function signature seems like an important change.
-While there's no intention at this time of supporting a larger than INT32\_MAX value, it might elimiate a class of things that drivers writers may worry about to be truly defensive.
+While there's no intention at this time of supporting a larger than INT32\_MAX value, it might eliminate a class of things that drivers writers may worry about to be truly defensive.

 ##### mac_register_t changes